Skip to main content

 # # #

-USITC Institutes Section 337 Investigation of Certain Basketball Backboard Components and Products Containing the Same
+USITC Institutes Section 337 Investigation of Certain Intravascular Administration Sets and Components Thereof

-The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain basketball backboard components and products containing the same.
-The products at issue in the investigation are basketball backboards, backboard components, and backboard systems that are typically used at a residence for sport, fun, and entertainment.
+The U.S. International Trade Commission (USITC) has voted to institute an investigation of certain intravascular administration sets and components thereof.
+The products at issue in the investigation are infusion therapy products such as infusion pumps and disposable tubing assembly used with the pump for intravenously delivering nutrients or medication into a patient’s body.

-The investigation is based on a complaint filed by Lifetime Products, Inc., of Clearfield, UT, on December 30, 2016.
-Amendments to the complaint were filed on January 23, 2017 and January 24, 2017.
-The complaint, as amended, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain basketball backboard components and products containing the same that allegedly infringe patents asserted by the complainant.
-The complainant requests that the USITC issue a limited exclusion order and cease and desist orders.
+The investigation is based on a complaint filed by Curlin Medical, Inc. and Moog, Inc., both of East Aurora, NY, and ZEVEX, Inc., of Salt Lake City, UT, on March 13, 2017.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain intravascular administration sets and components thereof that allegedly infringe patents asserted by the complainants.
+The complainants request that the USITC issue a limited exclusion order and a cease and desist order.

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.